 For a great guide to building one, check out this article on creating a 100-hour candle:

-Remember to always have matches or a lighter on hand, as all the all the candles in the world won’t help you if you don’t have a way to light them.
+Remember always to have matches or a lighter on hand, as all the candles in the world won’t help you if you don’t have a way to light them.

 Good luck, and stay prepared!